 You can also choose the option to Sign a PDF with Contractbook.
 This allows you to quickly and easily sign a pre-existing .pdf document or any of your .doc, .docx, .png, and .jpg files.

-Note: Remember to work in Create mode, or set the Full-text editing option toggled on in order to make any changes to the contents.
+Remember to work in Create mode, or set the Full-text editing option toggled on in order to make any changes to the contents of your docuemnts.

 Step 3.
 Choose who will sign the contract.

-Step 4.
-Customize your contract by adding your company logo (Use team logo) if you would like that or upload any other logo (Add logo).
+You can customize your contract by adding your company logo (click on Use team logo) or upload any other logo (click on Add logo).

 If you are creating a contract from scratch, you can use the different features of Contractbook editor to compose the contract's body.